ankane/strong_migrations/README.md

 #### Bad

-Backfilling in the same transaction that alters a table locks the table for the [duration of the backfill](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/).
+Backfilling in the same transaction that alters a table keeps the table locked for the [duration of the backfill](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/).

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[6.0]